-Parents will be expected to come into school and agree targets with the school and student at a return to school meeting with a member of the Senior Leadership Team.
+Parents will be expected to come into school and agree targets with the school and student at a return to school meeting with the Pastoral Manager or a member of the Senior Leadership Team.
 The meeting will analyse the incident and gain a response from student and parent, as well as:

-- Check and review what work has been completed while the student has been suspended - Discuss aspirations and reflect on what support the school can put in place to help the child succeed in reaching these - Review the student's attendance - Review what behaviour support the school can put in place - Review the parent's support for the Home School Agreement
+- Check and review what work has been completed while the student has been suspended - Discuss aspirations and reflect on what support the school can put in place to help the child succeed in reaching these - Review the student's attendance - Review what behaviour support the school can put in place - Review the parent's support for the Home School Agreement students will be given work to complete at home when the exclusion is for five days or less.
+The work will be submitted to their teacher when the student returns it to school.

 Examples of the types of behaviour which could result in a suspension are: physical violence towards another student, racial, sexual or homophobic harassment, persistent child on child abuse or bullying, theft, graffiti or property damage, swearing at or being abusive towards a member of staff, persistent disruptive behaviour.
-Excluded students will be given work to complete at home when the exclusion is for five days or less.
-The work will be marked when the student returns it to school.
+Excluded